-Loan costs are capitalized in the period in which they are incurred and amortized on the straight-line basis over the term of the respective financing agreement which approximates the effective interest method.
+Loan costs and discounts are capitalized in the period in which they are incurred and amortized on the straight-line basis over the term of the respective financing agreement which approximates the effective interest method.
 These costs are included as a reduction of long-term debt on the consolidated balance sheets.
-Total amortization of deferred financing costs was approximately \$0.6 million, \$0.2 million and \$0.2 million for the years ended December 31, 2021, 2020 and 2019, respectively, and is included as a component of interest expense.
+Total amortization of deferred financing costs was approximately \$0.2 million, \$0.9 million, and \$0.6 million for the twelve months ended December 31, 2023, 2022 and 2021, respectively.
+Amortization of loan costs and discounts is included as a component of interest expense.